Travelling with pets

 Travelling from Great Britain to the Isle of Man

 Most dogs, cats and ferrets may travel freely between the Isle of Man and Great Britain (Scotland, England, Wales).

-However, certain breeds and types of dog are prohibited from importation (for example: Pit Bull Terrier types, Japanese Tosa, Dogo Argentino and Fila Braziliero).
+However, certain breeds and types of dog are prohibited from importation (for example: XL Bully type, Pit Bull Terrier types, Japanese Tosa, Dogo Argentino and Fila Braziliero).
 Please see the Wild Animals (Restrictions on importation etc.) Act 1980 on the Import and export of exotic animals and endangered species for further information.
 Updated 22 November 2023 to include XL Bully type.

 All tortoises require CITES permits, a UK export permit and an IOM import permit, unless moving back and forth on a Personal Ownership Certificate.
 Please see Import and export of exotic animals and endangered species for further information.